-- E.g., are all directors willing to participate, will in-person or telephonic interviews be part of the process, how much time will it take for directors to complete questionnaires and/or be interviewed
+- Are all directors willing to participate, will in-person or telephonic interviews be part of the process, how much time will it take for directors to complete questionnaires and/or be interviewed

 - What is the desired process for reporting results?

-- E.g., tallied responses to standardized questionnaires, written and/or oral analysis and presentation of responses to tailored questions and oral interviews to the board, to the Nominating and Governance Committee, the board chair, chair of Nominating and Governance Committee, to the CEO, to each committee evaluated, to the management team, and for director peer reviews, to directors individually
+- Examples may include: tallied responses to standardized questionnaires, analysis of responses from questions tailored to board and organization, written or oral recommendations to the board, to the Nominating and Governance Committee, the board chair, chair of Nominating and Governance Committee, to the CEO, to each committee evaluated, to the management team, and for director peer reviews, to directors individually

 - Are the proposed fees reasonable given the scope of the project?

 - Fees for governance services, including board evaluations have risen based on the scope and complexity of the project.
+Consider the value gained from having an effective board evaluation by using an experienced governance consultant.
 Using standardized online questionnaires will be less expensive than using an experienced governance consultant, and also yield different results.

 Given the number of providers of corporate governance services, and the importance of having the right people work with your board, having some sort of process to screen firms and individuals will facilitate finding the right firm for the particular governance project.

-Kristina Veaco and Cherie Sorokin are corporate governance consultants, former in-house corporate secretaries and in-house counsel who conduct independent board evaluations, skills assessments and consult with boards and senior management on practical corporate governance.
+Kristina Veaco and Cherie Sorokin are corporate governance consultants, with board experience, former in-house corporate secretaries and in-house counsel who conduct independent board evaluations, skills assessments, governance reviews and consult with boards and senior management on practical corporate governance.
 For more information, call 415-731-3111, or email to email@example.com or visit www.veacogroup.com.